Christoff:Finio Architecture250 W. Broadway, nr. Walker St., fourth fl.; 212-219-1026; christofffinio.com

 Berke’s ethos is “simple, elegant, and understated.”
 Her rooms often include rich woods, luminous plaster, and the simplest of stones, such as pale Indiana limestone, dark-gray slate, and white marble.

-Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 15-year-old Brooklyn partnership.
+Modern architecture meets historic environs: That’s the M.O. for the properties renovated by this 18-year-old Brooklyn partnership.

-Helmed by Susannah Drake, this multidisciplinary design firm includes architects, landscape architects, urban designers, sculptors, and scientists.
+Susannah Drake’s multidisciplinary design firm includes architects, landscape architects, urban designers, sculptors, and scientists.
 The firm specializes in high-end residential gardens, storm-water management, and green infrastructure. (ecofriendly)

 Modern, elemental, and minimal are the themes at this small architecture and furniture-design studio.
-Fanning has a fully equipped on-site metal shop, DYAD, Inc., where he creates furniture and lighting designs influenced by the work of artists, writers, and architects like Frank Lloyd Wright and Eero Saarinen.
+Douglass Fanning has a fully equipped on-site metal shop where he creates furniture and lighting designs influenced by the work of artists, writers, and architects like Frank Lloyd Wright and Eero Saarinen.

 Nothing superfluous is safe from designer Elizabeth Roberts.
-Dropped ceilings are removed, and interior walls are artfully knocked down to create lofty, light-filled living spaces that once felt cramped and dark.
+Dropped ceilings are removed and interior walls artfully knocked down to create lofty, light-filled living spaces that once felt cramped and dark.

 EOA/Elmslie Osler Architect526 W. 26th St., nr.
 11th Ave., Ste.
 514; 212-989-0652; eoarch.com

 The bright mix of cheap-chic Ikea and blue-chip Knoll in Robin Elmslie Osler’s own home is a small taste of the calm, colorful, wide-open spaces she prefers.
 She designs for low maintenance and high visual impact.

 Fairfax & Sammons Architecture67 Gansevoort St., nr.
 Washington St.; 212-255-0704; fairfaxandsammons.com